sethhardin/sethhardin/README.md

 - 👋 Hi, I’m @sethhardin
-- 👀 I’m interested in learning new languages and how utilize GitHub!
+- 👀 I’m interested in learning new languages and how to utilize GitHub!
 - 🌱 I’m currently learning how to get better with Python and R, as well as a little SQL and hopefully Java!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ---- Message me!